StreetMesh/Experience/Essays/Jacking-In.md

 “Trust me, it’s worth it,” Tim had said.
 “I’ll even onboard with you.”
 That promise sealed the deal.
 Alex unboxed the headset, slipped it on, and followed Tim’s instructions: search for ‘StreetMesh’ in the app store and download it.
 It's a Browser, like the web browsers we use in the real world, Tim said; it's a portal to the virtual world, the key to the entire experience.

-Alex hesitated.
-The living room looked the same through the passthrough display—but now, floating in front of him, was a sleek virtual console suspended in air, shimmering like a dream.
-Across it blinked a simple prompt:
-“Where do you want to go today?”
+Alex started the app.
+Then he hesitated.
+He could still see his living room, and it looked the same through the passthrough display—but now, floating in front of him was a sleek virtual console suspended in air, shimmering like a dream.
+Across it blinked a simple prompt: “Where do you want to go today?”

-He typed in the StreetMesh address Tim had sent him: tim.streetmesh.com.
+He used the virtual keyboard to type in the StreetMesh address Tim had sent him: tim.streetmesh.com.
 Instantly, the console shimmered and transformed.
 On the left, a chrome-skinned robot avatar appeared.

 “Welcome to Tim’s Apartment in Virtual City.
 Tim let me know you’d be coming.
 I’ve sent him a message asking him to join us.”